Note: Situation on the Registered Vessels of Comoros, Greece, and Cambodia

 phase: Preliminary Examinations, Closed - Decision Not to Proceed

-The Preliminary Examination of the Situation in the registered vessels of Comoros, Greece, and Cambodia focuses on alleged atrocity crimes committed during a violent interception of the ships which involved Israeli Defense Forces (IDF) and civilian passengers on the ships.
-The violent interception of the ships occurred on May 31, 2010.
+The preliminary examination of the Situation on the Registered Vessels of Comoros, Greece, and Cambodia focuses on alleged atrocity crimes committed during a violent interception of ships (including the MV Mavi Marmara, registered to the Union of the Comoros) which involved Israeli Defense Forces (IDF) and civilian passengers on the ships.
+The incident occurred on May 31, 2010.

 In 1948, with the official end of Great Britain’s colonial mandate and the declaration of Israel’s independence as a state, the League of Arab States declared it would protect the rights of Palestinians and attacked Israel.
 Israeli forces repelled the Arab forces.
 In 1967, in the Six-Day War, Israel again defeated Arab forces and gained control of the Sinai Peninsula (later returned to Egypt), the Golan Heights, the Gaza Strip, the West Bank, and East Jerusalem.
 Israel’s control of these territories has led to a decades-long conflict with Palestinians in the Gaza Strip and the West Bank.
 In 2005, Israel withdrew its military forces and settlers from Gaza but maintained control over the territory through a border barrier as well as a naval blockade.
 The Free Gaza Movement periodically sent flotillas to break the blockade and deliver humanitarian aid to Gaza.